g3rv4/Refined/README.md

 will generate:

-* A `dist-chrome` folder.
+* A `dist/chrome` folder.
 You can [load this extension unpacked](https://developer.chrome.com/extensions/getstarted#manifest) both on Chrome and Opera from this folder
-* A `dist-ff` folder.
+* A `dist/ff` folder.
 You can [load it temporarily on Firefox](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Temporary_Installation_in_Firefox)
+* A `dist/opera` folder that is basically the same as Chrome but without map files (because they asked me to remove them in order to accept it on their store).
+You can then [load this extension unpacked](https://dev.opera.com/extensions/basics/#step-4-testing-your-extension)

 ## Changelog